Chen Yun: Early life

+Early Communist Party career

-He served on the Central Committee in the Third Plenary Session of Sixth Central Committee of CCP in 1930 and became a member of the Politburo in 1934.
+He served on the Central Committee in the Third Plenary Session of 6th Central Committee of CCP in 1930 and became a member of the Politburo in 1934.
 In 1933 he evacuated to Ruijin, in Jiangxi province, the headquarters of the CCP's main "soviet" area.
 He was in overall charge of the Party's "white areas" work, that is, underground activities in places not under Party control.
 On the Long March he was one of the four Standing Committee members of the Political Bureau who attended the January 1935 Zunyi Conference.
-He left the Long March sometime in the spring of 1935, returning to Shanghai, and in September 1935 he went to Moscow, serving as one of the CCP's representatives to the Comintern.
+He left the Long March sometime in the spring of 1935, returning to Shanghai, and in September 1935 he went to Moscow, serving as one of the CCP's representatives to the Comintern sent by the Fifth Plenum Politburo, although he did not take part in the work of the delegation because he was sent to the Stalingrad Tractor Factory as a punishment for his participation in the Luo Zhanglong faction.

 In 1937 Chen returned to China as an adviser to the Xinjiang leader Sheng Shicai.
 Chen later joined Mao in Yan'an, probably before the end of 1937.
 In November 1937 he became director of the Party's Organization Department, serving in that capacity until 1944, and by the early 1940s was in the inner circle of Mao's advisers.
 His writings on organization, ideology, and cadre training were included in the important study materials for the Yan'an Rectification Movement of 1942, a campaign of political persecutions which consolidated Mao's power within the Party.
+During this time, it is known that he protected some comrades accused of being Trotskyites, and criticized the exaggerations of the campaign in the Shandong base area.